Delivery Challan Under GST

 A delivery challan in GST does not include documentation of ownership or obligations under the law.A tax invoice contains documentation of ownership and legal obligations.

-Demonstrates that the client has acknowledged receiving the products.Displays the goods' true value.
+It demonstrates that the client has acknowledged receiving the products.The tax invoice shows the goods' true value.

-Could perhaps lead to a sale or not.It demonstrates that a sale transaction actually took place.
+This document may or may not lead to a sale.It demonstrates that a sale transaction actually took place.

-Displays the price of a certain product but not the total sale amount.Shows the items' true value, including any relevant taxes.
+Delivery challan shows the price of a certain product but not the total sale amount.It shows the items' true value, including any relevant taxes.

 A delivery challan cannot be used as the foundation for an input tax credit claim.A tax invoice can be used as the basis for an input tax credit claim.

-QR Code and e-invoicing features will not be applicable.The provisions for e-invoicing and QR codes shall be applicable.
+QR Code and e-invoicing features will not be applicable.The provisions for e-invoicing and QR codes are applicable.

 TranZact Can Help You With Creating and Maintaining Delivery Challans

-Where Rule 55A of CGST Rules inserted with effect from 23-1-2018 does not require a person to carry an e-way bill, and where a tax invoice or Bill of Supply is not required, a delivery challan should be included.
+You should maintain Books of accounts and other concerned documents when keeping records.
+Rule 55A of CGST Rules inserted with effect from 23-1-2018 does not require a person to carry an e-way bill, and where a tax invoice or bill of supply is not required.
+Instead, a delivery challan is included.

 1. What is the difference between an e-way bill and a delivery challan?